Zetrix-Chain/zetrix-sdk-java/README.md

 ## Introduction
 Java developers can easily operate Gas blockchain via the ZTXChain Java SDK.
 And you can complete the installation of the SDK in Maven or by downloading the jar package in a few minutes.

-1. [docs](/docs) are the usage documentations for the ZTXChain Java SDK.
+1. [docs](https://docs.zetrix.com/en/sdk/java) are the usage documentations for the ZTXChain Java SDK.
 2. [examples](/examples) are some examples of a project based on Maven.
-3. [libs](/libs) are the jar package and the dependency packages for the ZTXChain Java SDK.
-4. [src](/src)  is the source code for the ZTXChain Java SDK.
+2. [src](/src)  is the source code for the ZTXChain Java SDK.

 ## Environment